udaysinh-git/minimal-portfolio/src/posts/Procrastination-Reflections.md

 tags:
     - personal
 ---
-# Why i took a break from coding some time ago....

 Let’s start where this all began.
 I was at my cousin’s house, completely absorbed in a gaming session, when his father suddenly chimed in with that infamous Indian parental wisdom:

 > **"Why are you wasting time playing games?
 If you’re already so good at playing, why not learn how to make them?"**